DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 MAN-IN-THE-MIDDLE ATTACKS

-- In a MAN-IN-THE-MIDDLE attack, the attacker places himself between the SOURCE and DESTINATION to eavesdrop on communications, or to modify traffic before it reaches the DESTINATION
+- In a MAN-IN-THE-MIDDLE attack, the attacker places himself between the source and destination to eavesdrop on communications, or to modify traffic before it reaches the destination
 - A common example is ARP SPOOFING, also known as ARP POISONING
-- A HOST sends an ARP REQUEST, asking for the MAC ADDRESS of another DEVICE
+- A host sends an ARP request, asking for the MAC address of another device
-- The target of the request sends an ARP REPLY, informing the requester of it’s MAC ADDRESS
+- The target of the request sends an ARP reply, informing the requester of it’s MAC address
-- The ATTACKER waits and sends another ARP REPLY after it’s legitimate replier
+- The attacker waits and sends another ARP reply after it’s legitimate replier

 ![image](https://github.com/psaumur/CCNA/assets/106411237/86cee6cd-845a-4732-bfec-4cfe18101322)

-- In PC1’s ARP table, the entry for 10.0.0.1 will have the attacker’s MAC ADDRESS
+- In PC1’s ARP table, the entry for 10.0.0.1 will have the attacker’s MAC address
 - When PC1 tries to send traffic to SRV1, it will be forwarded to the attacker instead
 - The attacker can inspect the messages, and then forward them on to SRV1
 - The attacker can also modify the messages before forwarding them to SRV1